 The compensation to those Category 1 and 2 victims who are recognized by the government should be based on a fair allocation of responsibility for contributions between responsible parties along the entire supply chain.

-We do not consider it is fair for victims to have to navigate multiple different schemes and companies.
-We believe it is vital that all responsible parties work to contribute to a single and commonly agreed compensation plan.
+Oxy RB does not consider it is fair for victims to have to navigate multiple different schemes and companies.
+Oxy RB believes it is vital that all responsible parties work to contribute to a single and commonly agreed compensation plan.

 As of March 2019, Oxy RB has provided compensation to the majority of Category 1 and 2 Oxy HS victims whose categorisation had been announced before that date, including those who used other HS brands in addition to Oxy RB’s.
-To date, we have spent over KRW 238.3 billion in individual compensation for Category 1 and 2 Oxy HS victims from Rounds 1 through 4, KRW 67.4 billion in our share of contribution to the Special Relief Fund, and KRW 5 billion in donation towards a Humanitarian Fund.
-Oxy RB remains committed to engage multiple stakeholders, including the Korean government and other HS manufacturers and ingredient suppliers to find a sustainable industry-wide solution.
+To date, Oxy RB has spent over KRW 279.4 billion in individual compensation for Category 1 and 2 Oxy HS victims from Rounds 1 through 4, KRW 67.4 billion in our share of contribution to the Special Relief Fund, and KRW 5 billion in donation towards a Humanitarian Fund.
+Oxy RB remains committed to engaging multiple stakeholders, including the Korean government and other HS manufacturers and ingredient suppliers, to find a sustainable industry-wide solution.